Top blog articles

 The term agrarian refers to being of the land.
 Agrarian architecture harkens back to the agricultural practices and lifestyles of the Greek Arcadians in the late 1700s.
 This building style tends to focus on incorporating local materials into dwellings with farmhouse elements that are often rustic, organic, and comfortable.
 Agrarian-style architecture tends to invoke a communal spirit.
 Here are a few tips for designing this style of house.

 1. Choose Natural Materials

-Stone and wood are ideal materials for farmhouse inspired residences, as they are of the land.
+Stone and wood are ideal materials for farmhouse-inspired residences, as they are of the land.
 This goes for both the structure and interior home decor.
-You can use stone for the exterior façade, the floors, and the fireplace surround.
+You can use stone for the exterior facade, the floors, and the fireplace surround.

-When choosing wood, consider using exposed post and beam timer construction for the framing.
+When choosing wood, consider using exposed post and beam timber construction for the framing.
 A great option is reclaimed lumber from an old barn.
 You can also face the building with clapboard or board and batten siding.
 The interior framing can be left unfinished and exposed.
 Plank wood flooring should be sealed to protect them.
 Exterior wood siding can either be sealed or stained to protect it from the elements.

 2. Use Substantial Framing or Masonry

 When building with wood, consider framing the structure with 2×6 wood studs.
 This will provide deep walls that are properly insulated.
 It also will give you deep windowsills.
 Deep sills allow for space for living plants.
 This brings the outside in, which is very agrarian and a distinctive interior decoration idea.